 What is Astaxanthin?

-Astaxanthin is a clinically studied ingredient with safe anti-inflammatory activity that supports joint health, cardiovascular health, metabolic health, and liver health.*
+Astaxanthin is a clinically studied ingredient with safe anti-inflammatory activity that supports joint health, heart health, metabolic health, liver health, and healthy aging.*

 Astaxanthin is a naturally occurring compound found in marine algae, krill, salmon, shrimp, and lobster.

 Astaxanthin can be sourced naturally by extraction from marine algae, krill, or salmon or manufactured by synthesis in high purity.

 Healthcare professionals recommend ZanthoSyn because of its manufacturing rigor and excellent absorption.
 ZanthoSyn is pure astaxanthin that is optimally formulated to be well absorbed into the blood stream.

 Healthcare professionals find confidence in ZanthoSyn because its synthetic manufacturing provides astaxanthin in the high purity and consistency necessary for dose control and establishment of blood levels, which are critical for managing inflammation and maintaining health.*

 Healthcare professionals prefer ZanthoSyn because it delivers more astaxanthin to the blood stream than other astaxanthin products.
 In a human study comparing ZanthoSyn to a leading natural astaxanthin product, the astaxanthin blood levels following administration of ZanthoSyn were nearly 3 times greater than the other astaxanthin product.

 Why are Higher Blood Levels of Astaxanthin Good?